JClement57/Luscombe/README.md

 #### INVENTORY

-The INVENTORY keyword is used to define an inventory block that defines what items your character starts out with.
-Example below.
-Unlike the previous few keywords, the INVENTORY keyword does not go inside a location.
+The INVENTORY keyword is used to define what items your character starts out with.
+Unlike the previous few keywords, the INVENTORY keyword does not go inside a location, but can exist on its own.

 ```Luscombe
 INVENTORY {